Northern Rockies’ thoughtful approach to transforming government services with AI

-Every organization faces increasing pressure to innovate, but municipalities in particular have to navigate the challenges of outdated technology, limited budgets, and fewer resources to accomplish day-to-day tasks.
-But with advances in AI, it’s gotten easier for municipal governments to enhance service delivery, strengthen security, meet growing citizen demands, and operate with fewer resources — provided this technology transformation is approached thoughtfully and securely.
+The typical municipality is navigating the challenges of outdated technology, limited budgets, and fewer resources to accomplish day-to-day tasks.
+Advances in AI offer the potential for government agencies to enhance service delivery, strengthen security, meet growing citizen demands, and operate with fewer resources — provided this technology transformation is approached thoughtfully and securely.

-As a first use of AI, Northern Rockies tackled better ways to surface important information from massive stores of unstructured data — files, contracts, and more.
+This gave Blain’s team the faith they needed to protect and govern the content both fed to and produced by AI.
+As a first use of AI, Northern Rockies tackled better ways to surface important information from massive stores of unstructured data: files, contracts, and more.
 Using AI, they could query data directly instead of manually sifting through the documents one by one.

 For example, when a new technology arrived with complicated, unwieldy documentation, Blain was able to quickly solve a technical problem by asking Box AI to query the materials.
 He describes: “It came back with five documents and four solutions.
 Within seconds I was solving a technical problem just by using AI to query our unstructured data.”